CBSE Class 12 Chemistry Syllabus 2024

 A. Surface Chemistry

-1. Preparation of one lyophilic and one lyophobic sol
+1. Preparation of lyophilic and lyophobic sol

-• Lyophilic sol - starch, egg albumin and gum
+• Lyophilic sol-starch, egg albumin and gum

 • Lyophobic sol - aluminium hydroxide, ferric hydroxide, arsenious sulphide.